iamgio/pikt/README.md

 - `-pixelinfo` adds information about pixel coordinates to the output code as comments;

 - `-imgoutput=path` sets the output file for image-generating commands (see below).
-If not specified, defaults to the source image path followed by a suffix.
+If not specified, defaults to the source image path followed by a suffix;

+- `-chainoutput` enables output chaining for image-generating commands: the output of a command becomes the input for the next one.
+It requires `-imageoutput` to be set.

 ## Command arguments